1. This Charter defines the purpose, authority and responsibilities of the Evaluation and Internal Audit Office (EAO).

 7. The Chief, EAO has free access to the Chair of the Evaluation and Audit Advisory Committee as described in its Terms of Reference.
 EAO shall provide the Evaluation and Audit Advisory Committee with copies of all of its reports.

-8. In meeting their responsibilities, EAO staff are authorised to have full, free and unrestricted access to all functions, activities, operations, records, property and personnel of the Secretariat at Headquarters and at other locations that may be deemed necessary for the effective performance of their work.
+8. In meeting their responsibilities, EAO professional staff are authorised to have full, free and unrestricted access to all functions, activities, operations, records, property and personnel of the Secretariat at Headquarters, Regional Offices, and project locations that may be deemed necessary for the effective performance of their work.

-9. EAO shall provide the ICAO Council with an annual report summarising the activities undertaken by the Office during the preceding year.
+9. EAO shall provide the ICAO Council with an annual report summarising the activities and results of work undertaken by the Office during the preceding year.
 This report will also include information regarding the status of implementation of recommendations made by EAO in its audit and evaluation reports.

 10. EAO shall be free from managerial interference in determining its annual work plan; in establishing the scope of audits, evaluations and other reviews; in the performance of its work; and in reporting the results of its work.